 7. Oriana Shift dress in deep purple, a copper necklace, a pair of Nude sandals, and a thrifted leather clutch, black lace shawl, reflective round sunglasses, and round black felt-hat.

-A wonderful assortment of different pieces, each adding to the whole utter extravagance this look just screams.
+A wonderful assortment of different pieces, each adding to the full utter extravagance, this look just screams.

 This mix-mash of different items couldn't have been pulled off better, and the fact that many of them are thrifted shows the ease and simplicity of the alternative style.